Sketch-based community detection in evolving networks: Numerical Results

+We now present analogous examples for the birth-death benchmark.
 One means for producing small clusters is by using small values of $\birthdeathgap$, such that each community is small immediately after birth and before death.
-An example is shown in \fref{fig:SmallClusterPhaseBirthDeath}(a), with $\birthdeathgap\!=\!0.1$ and $n_1=250$.
+An example is shown in \fref{fig:SmallClusterPhaseBirthDeath}(a), with $\birthdeathgap\!=\!0.1$.

-The community detection results are shown in \fref{fig:SmallClusterPhaseBirthDeath}(b) using both the proposed algorithm and \Dinh/.
-The algorithm of \Dinh/ tends to absorb the small communities into the large communities, as exhibited by the large drop in normalized agreement immediately after birth and before death.
-Meanwhile, the proposed algorithm maintains $\normagreesnap{t} \!>\!
-0.998$ for all $t\!\ge\!0$.
+We execute the algorithms and show the estimated number of communities for each snapshot in \fref{fig:SmallClusterPhaseBirthDeath}(b).
+The algorithm of \Dinh/ tends to absorb small communities into the larger communities, as exhibited by the drop in estimated number of communities after birth and before death.
+Meanwhile, the proposed algorithm provides a near-perfect estimate.
 We expand on this example by plotting $\squarederrnormagree$ as a function of $\birthdeathgap$ in \fref{fig:SmallClusterPhaseBirthDeath}(c).
-As with the previous example, we have balanced instance sizes with $n_1\!=\!250$.
-The proposed algorithm has $\squarederrnormagree\!<\!0.002$ for all values of $\birthdeathgap$.
+The proposed algorithm has $\squarederrnormagree\!<\!0.003$ for all values of $\birthdeathgap$.
+We omit \StdInd/, Yang \textit{et al.} \Yang/, and \acs{ESPRA} as they cannot handle graphs of changing size, nor new communities.

-Another means for introducing small clusters is by reducing $n_1$, i.e., making smaller communities in the first benchmark instance while at the same time increasing the sizes of the communities in the second instance.
-For this example, we use a smaller sketch size with $\ClustSketchStandardSize\!=\!25$.
-The value of $\squarederrnormagree$ is shown in \fref{fig:SmallClusterPhaseBirthDeath}(d) for varying $n_1$ with $\birthdeathgap\!=\!0.5$.
-For the proposed algorithm, $\squarederrnormagree$ remains below $0.005$ for $n_1\!\ge\!40$.
-On the other hand, \Dinh/ does not fall under this threshold until $n_1\!\ge\!100$.

-We now present analogous examples for the grow-shrink benchmark.
-There are two instances of the grow-shrink benchmark with parameters $\phi\!=\!0, n\!=\!n_1$ for the first instance, and $\phi\!=\!\tau/2, n\!=\!500\!-\!n_1$ for the second instance.
-Figure~\ref{fig:SmallClusterPhaseGrowShrink}(a) shows planted partitions for an example with $f\!=\!0.95$.

-For the proposed algorithm we set $\ClustSketchStandardSize\!=\!50$, and for \ac{SketchBasedInd}, we use a sketch size of 200 (to match the sketch size used in the proposed algorithm).

-As with the birth-death benchmark, we can produce smaller clusters by reducing the value of $n_1$.
-Results are shown in \fref{fig:SmallClusterPhaseGrowShrink}(b) for varying $n_1$.
-We can also produce small communities by increasing $f$.
-This makes two small communities and two large communities at both $t\!=\!\tau/4$ and $t\!=\!3 \tau/4$.
-The value of $\squarederrnormagree$ is shown as a function of $f$ in \fref{fig:GrowShrinkVaryf}(a).
-Both the proposed algorithm and \Dinh/ have very similar performance, both having $\squarederrnormagree\!<\!0.01$ for all values of $f$.
-The other algorithms perform significantly worse.
-To gain further insight into the behavior of the algorithms, we plot the value of $\normagreesnap{t}$ for each algorithm in \fref{fig:GrowShrinkVaryf}(b)-(f).